Tag Archives: South Korea

 Top Five Reasons Why Caracol Industrial Park is Disastrous for Haiti

 By Dady Chery, Haiti Chery.
-The Caracol Bay area was slated to be a World Heritage site and park because of its breathtaking barrier reef, mangroves, and migratory birds.
-The area is also the site of several major archaeological finds, including Guacanagaric, one of the largest and most complete Taino Indian villages.
-Instead, the area has been converted into the massive Caracol Industrial Park (or Caracol Free-Trade zone, FTZ) that is expected to pollute the Trou du Nord River and the bay and get served by a deep-water port.
+The Caracol Bay area was slated to be a World Heritage Site and Marine Park because of its breathtaking barrier reef, mangroves, and migratory birds.
+The area is also the site of archaeological finds including Guacanagaric, one of the largest and most complete Taino Indian villages.
+The area has been converted into the massive Caracol Industrial Park (or Free-Trade zone, FTZ) that is expected to pollute the Trou du Nord River and the bay and get served by a deep-water port.

 Crucial ACTA Vote Kept Open and Honest, ACTA Soon to Depart